edyspider/ALStructureCreator/README.md

 ## Release Notes

-This is a pre-release.
+This is the first release.

 ### 0.0.1

-Initial release of AL folder structure creator.
+Initial release.

+### 0.0.2

+Add new commands.

 -----------------------------------------------------------------------------------------------------------